michaeljclark/rv8/README.md

 About
 -------------

-RISC-V Meta is a suite of tools that operate on RISC-V ISA.
+RISC-V Meta is a suite of tools that operate on RISC-V Instruction Set Architecture.

 The suite contains simple decoupled libraries and command line tools for creating instruction opcode maps, C headers and source containing